Restore Your Apple Music Library After Subscription Ends

 Method 1: Enable Sync Library (iCloud Music Library)

 One of the first things to check is whether Sync Library is enabled.
-This feature allows your Apple Music library and playlists to be stored in iCloud and synced across all your devices using the same Apple ID.
+This feature lets Apple Music store your library in iCloud and sync it across all devices signed in with the same Apple ID.

 How to Renew Your Apple Music Subscription: